jpicht/logger/README.md

 In contrast to the build-in "log" module, this library uses a logger instance, that needs to be passed around.
 Apart from the obvious drawback of needing to pass it around this provides the ability to inject a logger instance with additional information attached.

-Support for golang.org/x/net/context is built in.
+Support for context is built in.

 Currently you need to instanciate a log encoder, a log writer and the actual logger object